kontainapp/km/tests/readme.md

 ## Build of .km and .kmd

-See kontain-gcc for vars and paths used to link Kontain unikernels (.km and .kmd) and alpine native executables (.alpine.km and .alpine.kmd) in our Fedora-based build environment.
+See `tools/bin/kontain-gcc` for vars and paths used to link Kontain unikernels (.km and .kmd) and alpine native executables (.alpine.km and .alpine.kmd) in our Fedora-based build environment.

 .alpine.km and .alpine.kmd are just convenience suffixes for us, these are linux binaries and can be run as such - they are just linked against Alpine (musl-based) libs.